 Cars, it’s often been observed, offer a sort of contradiction of motion: They allow us to move around while sitting still.

 The trick at the center of the film, of course, is that its message doesn’t seem subversive or challenging at all.

-Its meandering, beguiling sixth season arrives on home video looking and sounding better than ever, but the special features seem to have wandered off and gotten lost along the way.
+Mad Men’s meandering, beguiling sixth season arrives on home video looking and sounding better than ever.

 As is so often the case in Jim Jarmusch’s films, simply spending time in the company of his creations proves engrossing.